- Hi, I am CS Dharmesh Sarvaiya, a practicing company secretary from Mumbai.

 - One should select the CS course if he or she is good at understanding legal language and laws.
 As the CS course is all about compliance with various statutory laws, be it the Companies Act 2031, the SEBI Act, the Labor Laws, or any other laws applicable to corporations,

-What is the procedure to become a company secretary in India?
+How to become a company secretary in India?

 - Foundation (Students with a 10+2 pass or equivalent in Arts, Science, or Commerce (excluding Fine Arts) can pursue the Foundation Programme.